awilsoncs/Untitled-Roguelike-Framework/README.md

 * Experienced roguelike developers who are looking to move to Unity
 * C#/Unity developers looking to build a roguelike without doing *all* of the base work.
+* Anyone interested in wading through a new and evolving project.

 In the future, we also aim to support designers with a highly plug-and-play framework similar to software like the *RPGMaker* series.